 How can we avoid probate costs?
 The word Probate is synonymous with “expensive” in California.
-Why is that?
-Because the formal court process is expensive.
-During the court process case there are a variety of costs.
-The costs range from attorneys statutory fees, administrator’s statutory fees, appraiser fees, to accounting fees, court filing fees, and more.
+The formal court process is expensive due to the variety of costs.
+These costs include attorneys statutory fees, administrator’s statutory fees, appraiser fees, to accounting fees, court filing fees, and more.
 Depending on how complex the case is, the fees can run into tens of thousands of dollars.

 Statutory Attorney Fees

 Statutory Administrator Fees

 This total fee of roughly $33,000- $35,000 assumes that the case went smoothly without any fights erupting between family members.
 If the family decides to sell the property while its being probated, that will result in another $3,000-$10,000 to the total cost as extraordinary fees and additional filing fees.